Beginners Guide to Ibiza

 Photo: Immo Wegmann / Unsplash.com

-Going topless - You're unlikely to get arrested for walking around topless but it's an offence to be shirtless in many places, including San Antonio.
+Going topless - You're unlikely to get arrested for walking around topless (and almost certainly not for being topless on the beach) but it's an offence to be shirtless in many public places.
 You might get fined for breaking this rule.
-Keep your top on when using public transport or visiting bars, restaurants and shops too.
+Keep your top on when using public transport or visiting bars, restaurants, and shops.
 You may be fined by police for driving topless or driving in flip flops, sandals, or barefoot.
-Again, there's no point risking it.
+We wouldn't risk it.

-Nightlife - Most venues require you to be 18 or over.
-Don't forget your ID as they'll most definitely check.
-Especially if you have a baby face.
-If you're under 18, you may be able to enter daytime parties that aren't in clubs but they may require you to enter with your parents.
+Nightlife - All clubs require everyone to be 18+ to enter - a warning for you lot with baby faces!
+If you're under 18, you may be able to enter daytime parties that aren't in clubs but you may need to enter with your parents.
+Bars are usually more relaxed but buying alcohol for anyone under 18 is an offence.

-Beaches - we're not allowed to use shampoo and soap at beach showers at any beach showers in Spain, including Ibiza.
-Littering laws are also getting tighter, so clean up after yourself!
-Again, smoking on many beaches isn't allowed, so check before you go ahead.
+Beaches - The use of shampoo and soap is not permitted at any beach showers in Spain, including Ibiza.
+Littering laws are also getting tighter, so clean up after yourself.
+Again, smoking on many beaches is banned, so check before you go ahead.

 Ushua-a-Ibiza-1-2